Macil/deno_streaming_zip/README.md

 ## Limitations

-The cases where this library is useful are expected to be limited.
-This library is mostly released for educational purposes.

-This library is not right to use for reading zip files from disk (where random access is available) unless you intend to read all files from it in order.
+This library does not currently support reading or writing zip files with encryption.

+This library's ability to create zip files is limited.
 This library is not right for writing zip files to disk unless the files are uncompressed or pre-compressed, you know all of their compressed and uncompressed sizes, and you know their CRC checksums ahead of time.
 It's expected that the main case this would be realistic is where you're transforming a pre-existing zip file.

 Zip files are not generally conducive to being creating as a stream because the size of each (optionally compressed) item and its CRC checksum must be known